JoshuaPyron/NDCHoloLensDocumentation/Documentation.md

   In this section, add all of the parts not visible on the outside.
 The parts added to this section are disabled unless the product is selected to be serviced.
 This increases performance.
 ###### Remaining Values
   Provide a float that represents the scale of a product when in the selection screen.
 This will allow the program to scale the product appropriately based on its size.
   Provide 3 floats that represent the rotation of a product so that it is angled properly in the selection screen.
 #### Physical Part
   Each part and containers of parts must have a Physical Part script in order to appear in the Service menu.
 Her you must fill out the name, instructions on how to remove the part (assuming the other necessary parts are removed), animations, and the parts that need to be removed before this part.

+  The Physical Product has a list of parts which contains its children that contain a PhysicalPart script.
+If Part A has a child that is a part (Part B), then A has a list of parts that contains part B. This results in a Part Hierarchy.
+For example, In the Accuscan, PhysicalProduct.parts = { Metal Housing, Circuit Board, Brackets, Laser System, Shell Plate }; however, Brackets has children that are parts so PhysicalProduct.parts[2].parts = { BracketTR, BracketTL, ... }.
 ###### Editor Tools
   The "Actual Position Offset" is where the pointer will point to and "Product Rotation To Make Visible" is the rotation where the part is best seen.
 These values can be changed form the inspector, or if you check "Enable Editor Tools", you can move these points inside of the scene.
 ###### Animation